 Get involved in sports teams and clubs.

 Sports give us opportunities to meet new people and learn more about ourselves.
-Participating in team activities gives us a chance to get away from the negative comments and focus on positive aspects of life.
+Participating in team activities gives us a chance to get away from negative comments and focus on positive aspects of life.

 Make sure you eat well.